Menominee language: Syllable structure and stress

 Syllable structure in Menominee is typically VC(C) or C(C)VC(C); syllables do not end in vowels.
 Any consonant can begin or end a syllable except h and q.
 The only clusters which can occur at the end of a syllable are qc and qs.
 The only cluster which can begin a syllable is kw.

 Primary stress occurs on every long vowel or diphthong that is in the next-to-last syllable of a word.
 Most compounds and inflected forms are treated as single words in assigning stress.
 Rhetorical stress comes on the last syllable.

 Pitch

 In an interrogative sentence which uses a question word, there is a rising and then falling of pitch near the beginning and a drop at the end.
 In yes–no questions, there is a sharp rise in pitch at the end of the sentence.
 The modulations of pitch for expressing exclamations, quotations, etc. is generally much more pronounced in Menominee than in English.

-Grammar – general
+Grammar

 Lexical categories

 Bloomfield states there are five overarching categories in Menominee: noun, pronoun, negator, verb, and particle.
 Nouns, pronouns, negators, and verbs all take inflection whereas particles do not carry any morphology.